MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-238-update.md

 ms.topic: include
 ---

-### macOS-14 Sonoma is available in preview, macOS-11 will be retired June 2024
+### macOS-14 Sonoma is available in preview, macOS-11 will be retired June 2024 (preview)

 The `macOS-14` image is now available in preview for Azure Pipelines hosted agents.
 To use this image, update your YAML file to include `vmImage:'macos-14'`: